 Diversity is another feature at UC-Davis.
-Across the whole school 46% of students are women, while 45% of faculty are from ethnic minorities.
+Across the school 46% of students are women, while 45% of faculty are from ethnic minorities.
 A third are from outside the U.S., and 43% are women.
-On the full-time MBA, 25% of students are international.
+In the full-time MBA, 25% of students are international.

 The melting-pot philosophy is embedded in the MBA, as candidates work in carefully selected multidisciplinary teams.
-Given that collaboration is a key skill for Davis MBAs, they are also encouraged to mix with students from other programs, including doctoral students and participants in such courses as the Master in Accounting and MS in Business Analytics.
+Given that collaboration is a key skill for Davis MBAs, they are also encouraged to mix with students from other schools and colleges, including doctoral and graduate students across UC-Davis as well as students in the Graduate School of Management’s Master of Professional Accountancy and MS in Business Analytics.
+The school also offers part-time MBA programs in the San Francisco Bay Area and Sacramento.

-This is not just a locally focused MBA, though, and students can take a two-week study trip abroad which includes site visits and executive meetings; recent destinations have included Cuba, Switzerland, China, and Turkey.
-A new curriculum around innovation in products and processes is being added to the MBA, as well as a six sigma greenbelt course sequence.
+This is not just a locally focused MBA, though, and students can take a two-week study trip abroad which includes site visits and executive meetings; recent destinations have included Japan, Cuba, Switzerland, China and Turkey.
+An expanded, year-long collaborative leadership program is being added to the MBA, drawing on the distinctive strengths of the school to better prepare graduates to effectively manage and lead global teams.

 Yuan Jonathan Cheng, MBA 2020